ddarshi/superstore_sql_analysis/README.md

-# superstore_sql_analysis
-Uncovering Sales &amp; Profitability Trends: SQL Analysis of Superstore Data using SQL SERVER
 # Superstore SQL Analyses

+Uncovering Sales & Profitability Trends: SQL Analysis of Superstore Data using SQL Server

 A collection of SQL scripts to analyze the *Sample Superstore* dataset.
 This repo contains focused queries for sales, customers, shipping, discounts, profitability, and top-performing products & categories.